galeone/igor/README.md

 WHERE "to" = $1
 ```

-Wheere supports slices as well:
+Where supports slices as well:

 ```go
 db.Model(UserPost{}).Where(`"to" IN (?)
 OR "from" = ?`, []uint64{1,2,3,4,6}, 88)